iamsrp/dexter/README.md

 The inputs are ways to get requests into the system.
 A simple socket-based one is provided in `test_config`, which you can telnet to and type into.

 Inputs which convert spoken audio into text are also provided.
-These can be quite compute-intensive however, and so you might want to consider off-loading some of the work to a machine with decent horse-power, if your client is something like a Raspberry Pi.
-See the `RemoteInput` class for doing that.
+The `DeepSpeechInput` class has great accuracy but be sure to be using the versions which use TensorFlowLite (0.9.0 and up) since the prior versions are super slow.
+If the client is too slow then you might want to consider off-loading some of the work to a machine with decent horse-power; see the `RemoteInput` class for doing that.
 The `PocketSphinxInput` class works with decent speed on a Raspberry Pi, but its accuracy isn't great.
-The `DeepSpeechInput` class has great accuracy but takes about 35s for each second of input audio on a Pi3; it's *about* realtime (1s per 1s) on a recent x86_64 machine.

 It is only recommended that you have a single audio input.